The Duck Test

-Yankton, South Dakota is especially devoted to being a welcoming place for families, students and all who come to town.
-Here are just some of our many plusses!
+Yankton, South Dakota, is especially devoted to being a welcoming place to families, students, and all who come to town.
+Below are just some of our many pluses!

-Our friends at Greater Yankton Living do a great job of giving you a glance into life and activities around the Yankton area.
+Our friends at Greater Yankton Living excel at giving you a glimpse of life and activities around the Yankton area.
 Check out their video.

-Beautiful boulevards and public spaces, including Riverside Park that lies on the old river port and now includes a classic baseball diamond with a water view where the MMC Lancers play home games.
-Another green space is known as “the duck park” because geese and mallards live there year-around on a tiny lake near the college.
-Our campus is an 80-acre tree-shaded hilltop with a blend of old and new architecture unlike anything else you’ll find in the Great Plains.
+Beautiful boulevards and public spaces, including Riverside Park, which lies on the old river port and now includes a classic baseball diamond — on which the MMC Lancers play home games — with a water view.
+Another green space is known as “the duck park” because geese and mallards live there year round on a tiny lake near the college.
+Our campus is an 80-acre, tree-shaded hilltop with a blend of old and new architecture.
+It's unlike anything else you’ll find in the Great Plains.
 Hiking and biking trails wind around the town and lake and connect directly to campus.

-Two major hospitals, including Avera Sacred Heart, which is located adjacent to the college complex.
+Two major hospitals, including Avera Sacred Heart, which is adjacent to the college complex.
 Yankton is also home to the Mickelson Center for the Neurosciences, a highly respected mental health facility.
-And the top quality Yankton Medical Clinic with 40 top physicians is just across the street.
+And the high-quality Yankton Medical Clinic with 40 top physicians is just across the street.

 A robust entrepreneurial and manufacturing sector.
-We create high-tech electronics, archery equipment (did you know we’re home to the National Field Archery Association?) construction equipment that can crush rocks and radio towers designed to look like pine trees.
+We create high-tech electronics, archery equipment (did you know that we are home to the National Field Archery Association?), construction equipment that can crush rocks, and radio towers designed to look like pine trees.

 A Rich History

 Long before this modern community was established, Native Americans were enjoying life in the cottonwood forest by the river.
 Our city’s very name Yankton means “End Village” in the Lakota language because this was the last camp on the Missouri River.
 The Lakota welcomed explorers Lewis and Clark who paddled through in 1804.
 Decades later came the steamboat captains, politicians, entrepreneurs, town builders, railroaders, farmers and immigrants.